Big Dig: Public art

-While not a legally mandated requirement, public art was part of the urban design planning process (and later design development work) through the Artery Arts Program.
+While not a legally mandated requirement, public art was part of the urban design planning process, and later design development work, through the Artery Arts Program.
 The intent of the program was to integrate public art into highway infrastructure (retaining walls, fences, and lighting) and the essential elements of the pedestrian environment (walkways, park landscape elements, and bridges).
 As overall project costs increased, the Artery Arts Program was seen as a potential liability, even though there was support and interest from the public and professional arts organizations in the area.

 At the beginning of the highway design process, a temporary arts program was initiated, and over 50 proposals were selected.
-However, development began on only a few projects before funding for the program was cut.
+Development began on only a few projects before funding for the program was cut.
 Permanent public art that was funded includes: super graphic text and facades of former West End houses cast into the concrete elevated highway abutment support walls near North Station by artist Sheila Levrant de Bretteville; Harbor Fog, a sensor-activated mist, light and sound sculptural environment by artist Ross Miller in parcel 17; a historical sculpture celebrating the 18th and 19th century shipbuilding industry and a bust of shipbuilder Donald McKay in East Boston; blue interior lighting of the Zakim Bridge; and the Miller's River Littoral Way walkway and lighting under the loop ramps north of the Charles River.

 Extensive landscape planting, as well as a maintenance program to support the plantings, was requested by many community members during public meetings.